JazenaYLA/xtm-docker/README.md

 ### 2. Create environment file

-Create a `.env` file with the required configuration:
+Create a `.env` file with the required configuration.
+An example is available in [.env.sample](.env.sample).

 ```bash
 # PostgreSQL